Today’s Wonder of the Day was inspired by Caleb. Caleb Wonders, “why is there leap year” Thanks for WONDERing with us, Caleb!

 Most years, February 28 gives way to March 1.
-But not this year!
-In 2012, we have a February 29, and we’ll have another one in 2016.
-What’s up with that?
+But every few years, it's different!
+In 2016, we have a February 29, and we'll have another February 29 in 2020.
+What's up with that?

 Long, long ago, though, smart astronomers figured out that it actually takes Earth a little bit longer than 365 days to travel around the Sun.
 Measuring precisely, they determined that one trip around the Sun actually takes 365.242 days (or 365 days, 5 hours, 48 minutes and 46 seconds, to be exact).

-That means a year should actually be 365 and almost one-quarter days long.
-Since that would be very difficult to manage on a calendar, the ancient Egyptians came up with the idea of adding a day every four years to keep the calendar year on track with the solar year.
+That means a year should actually be 365 and almost one-fourth days long.
+That would be very difficult to manage on a calendar, so the ancient Egyptians came up with the idea of combining four one-fourth days into one day and adding that one day to the calendar every four years to keep the calendar year on track with the solar year.

 The ancient Romans under Julius Caesar decided to do the same as the Egyptians when they developed our modern calendar.
 In fact, they were the first to designate February 29 as the extra day.